rezanazizoglu/SkillSet/README.md

-# Project List in repo
+# Project List in Repo
-    # NLP Project: This project about text segmentation with pyspark
+    1. NLP Project: This project about text segmentation with pyspark